lorangutan/camera-dampen-unity/README.txt

-To set up a camera that smoothly followed an object, drag the camera to Follower in the inspector, as well as the target obejct to the Object field.
+To set up a camera that smoothly follows an object, drag the camera to the Follower field in the inspector.

+Do the same thing with the target object to the Object field.

-You can use this for other objects outside camera too.
+You can use this for other objects other than camera too.